MrPocketMonsters/pykata/tests/README.md

 - `test_list_contains_created_kata_integration`: Creates another kata, then verifies listing includes it.

 Tests will fail if the DynamoDB endpoint or required table is not available (no skip behavior).

+### S3 Service Integration (`test_s3_integration.py`)

+Tests that upload and download kata code, verifying round-trip integrity:

+- `test_upload_and_download_kata_code_integration`: Upload code with special characters, then download and verify content matches.
+- `test_upload_multiple_katas_integration`: Upload multiple katas independently, then verify each can be downloaded with correct content.

+Tests will fail if the S3 endpoint or required bucket is not available (no skip behavior).

 ## End-to-End Tests